 7. Yellowstone National Park

 Founded in 1872, Yellowstone National Park was the world’s first national park.
 Now, it’s also one of the most popular, hosting over 4 million visitors each year.
+There are so many things to see in Yellowstone National Park, we can’t include them all here!
 With its Grand Prismatic Spring and beautiful nature, it is definitely a fantastic colorful destination to see in the spring.
 And while Yellowstone is most popular in the summer, late spring is the perfect shoulder season to visit and avoid the crowds.

 Getting there: Fly into Jackson Hole (JAC), then drive ~1 hour.